StoneCypher/sc-eslint/README.md

 Polemic
 =======

-`choprify` is MIT licensed, because viral licenses and newspeak language modification are evil.
+`sc-eslint` is MIT licensed, because viral licenses and newspeak language modification are evil.
 Free is only free when it's free for everyone.